samaita/news-react/README.md

-# news-react
+# News React
-A news app make in react
+A news app make in react.